 - Craving for food high in fat and calories

-- Cortisol decreases inflammation which is good to an extent, but over time that also lowers the potential of our immune system
+- Cortisol decreases inflammation which is useful to an extent, but over time that also lowers the potential of our immune system

-- Digestion is put on the backburner.
+- If Digestion is put on the backburner.
 Ulcers may arise as well as gastrointestinal disorders

 - Arteries constrict, which over time equates to the perfect recipe for a heart attack

-- Disturbance in sex hormones results in erectile dysfunction and menstrual irregulation
+- Disturbance in sex hormones results in erectile dysfunction and irregular menstruation

 Under-active adrenal glands

-A term coined by a naturopath doctor (not proven by medical doctors yet) is “adrenal fatigue”.
-This occurs when your adrenal glands are producing cortisol at a consistent rate for so long, they become tired of doing so and stop.
-You become tired, and unable to gain the energy that you normally do when your adrenal glands work properly.
+A term coined by a naturopath doctor (not proven by medical doctors yet), “adrenal fatigue”, occurs when your adrenal glands are producing cortisol at a consistent rate for so long that they become tired of doing so and stop.
+You become exhausted and are unable to gain the energy that you usually do when your adrenal glands work correctly.